hamidb80/hypothesis-of-understanding/readme.md

 I've tried implmenting a GoK app similar to [Kumu](https://kumu.io/) named [ReMS](https://github.com/hamidb80/rems) (Remembering Management System) and not only it was time-consuming, it would not help me understant better. sure the remembering got easier but it was mostly becuase of documenting stuff; and I even want to say that, it was _very shallow_ kind of remembering.

+### On Mind Maps
-the above assertion hold true for mind-mapping since GoK is a lot more powerful than mind-map.
+the above assertion hold true for mind-mapping since GoK is a lot more powerful than mind-map. some of them are funny I must say.

+I've asked DeepSeek AI to give opponion about mind maps if he were Richard Feyman. the result is actually impressive:

+> "Nature doesn’t organize itself into pretty radial diagrams.
+If your understanding can’t handle a little chaos, it’s not understanding—it’s interior decorating."

+> "Mind maps are like tour buses: you see all the sights, but you never step into the street.
+Real thinking means getting lost sometimes."

+> "Drawing a line between two ideas doesn’t mean you’ve connected them—any more than tying a string between two lampposts means you’ve invented the telegraph."

+> "The best mind map is the one you crumple up and throw away—because you don’t need it anymore."

+> "Drawing a mind map to understand physics is like painting a sailboat to learn the wind."

+> "Knowledge isn’t a dot you can connect—it’s the fire that burns between them."

+> "Understanding isn’t a tree.
+It’s a wildfire—and you’re supposed to be the arsonist."

 ## Development
 - colors stolen from [ColorHunt](https://colorhunt.co/)